 North Dakota’s history of marijuana prohibition stretches to 1933, when the state passed a bill outlawing the plant.
 Decades later, 64% of voters in 2016 passed Measure 5, the North Dakota Compassionate Care Act, authorizing medical marijuana the following year.
-However, it took the North Dakota Legislative Assembly two years to create regulations to allow cultivation and sale.
+However, it took the North Dakota Legislative Assembly two years to create regulations to allow for the cultivation and sale.

-On May 1, 2019, Republican Gov. Doug Burgum signed HB 1050, reducing marijuana possession penalties.
+While North Dakota recreational weed remains illegal, on May 1, 2019, Republican Gov. Doug Burgum signed HB 1050, reducing marijuana possession penalties.
 The law reclassifies possession of up to one-half ounce, or 14 grams, of cannabis and marijuana-related paraphernalia for a first-time offender from a criminal misdemeanor, which is punishable by up to 30 days in jail, to a criminal infraction, punishable by a fine of up to $1,000 but with no jail time.

 The governor signed HB 1417, allowed qualifying medical marijuana patients with debilitating cancer and “enhanced” medical marijuana cards, to buy up to 6 ounces, or 170 grams, of dried leaves or flower in a 30-day period.

 In April 2019, the governor signed HB 1519, which added 12 conditions to the list of eligible medical illnesses and injuries to qualify for North Dakota medical marijuana.